Civale’s complete-game gem lifts Indians past Pirates 6-1

+PITTSBURGH (AP) — Cleveland Indians catcher Roberto Pérez challenged starter Aaron Civale to get through eight innings against the Pittsburgh Pirates on Wednesday night to give the team’s hard-working bullpen a break.
-PITTSBURGH (AP) — Aaron Civale struck out six and didn’t issue a walk while picking up the first complete game of his young career as the Cleveland Indians pushed their winning streak to five with a 6-1 win over the Pittsburgh Pirates on Wednesday night.

-The 25-year-old Civale allowed five hits and narrowly missed a shutout when Pittsburgh pushed across a run with Josh Bell’s sacrifice fly in the ninth.
+Civale did Pérez one better, throwing the first complete game of his young career as the Indians rolled to a 6-1 victory.
+Civale (3-2) allowed just five hits against six strikeouts without issuing a walk, narrowly missing a shutout when Pittsburgh pushed across a run on Josh Bell’s sacrifice fly in the ninth.

+“Bebo asked for eight innings before the game, so I gave him one more,” Civale said.

+Civale kept the floundering Pirates off balance with a series of changeups and cutters mixed in with a fastball the National League’s worst offense couldn’t seem to figure out.
+Pittsburgh mustered just three hits — all of them singles — and didn’t even get a runner in scoring position through the first eight innings.

 Carlos Santana broke open a scoreless game with a three-run homer in the sixth inning, one night after slamming a towering three-run blast to lift Cleveland to a 10-inning victory.
 Domingo Santana added a bases-clearing double in the eighth as the Indians improved to a season-best six games over .500 (15-9).